US Open Odds 2023

 US Open odds: betting strategy

 As with anything, research goes a long way to setting yourself up for success, and there are many tools available for golf bettors.
 The three main areas to look at are always Course History, Current Form, and Key Stats.
-Course History can be difficult for the US Open – as well as the Open Championship and PGA Championship – as the last event held at Winged Foot was the 2006 US Open.
-But conditions are often similar across all US Open venues.
+Course History can be difficult for the U.S. Open – as well as the Open Championship and PGA Championship – as the event changes venues each year.
+But conditions are often similar across all U.S. Open venues.
 Courses are long and golfers will need to either be able to avoid trouble or quickly recover, and putting is essential.

 Current Form looks at how well a golfer has been playing coming into an event.
 This can be dangerous as runs of success or struggles can begin and end without any notice.
 Each course will have a set of Key Stats best associated with success there.
 Be sure to look into which shot type a course favors and what type of grass is on the greens.